 We’ve all been there in one form or another, and we have all been guilty of tech shaming, including me.
 I used to be one of the worst offenders, I’m sure.

-For the love of gawd: JUST HELP THEM.
+For the sweet love of Moses: JUST HELP THEM.

 And don’t grumble about it.